-Initially, lifestyle changes can help ease the symptoms of PCOS.
-Weight loss can improve the symptoms.
-However, losing weight can be difficult for women with PCOS because increased insulin resistance makes it easy to gain pounds.
-Increasing activity and decreasing your intake of sugary and processed foods are good steps to try.
+Initially, lifestyle changes like weight loss can help ease the symptoms of PCOS.
+However, losing weight can be difficult for women with PCOS because of increased insulin resistance.
+Increasing activity and decreasing your intake of sugary and processed foods are good steps.

 In addition, your doctor may prescribe medications, including:

-- Birth control pills to help regulate hormone levels and menstrual periods.
+- Birth control pills to regulate hormone levels and menstrual periods.
 Birth control pills may also help control acne.

-- Fertility drugs to help you get pregnant, if you desire.
+- Fertility drugs to help you get pregnant if you desire.
 Many women with PCOS don’t ovulate regularly.
 Medication can stimulate ovulation.

 - Acne treatments, including antibiotics taken by mouth and acne-specific creams and gels.